 How Many Naps Should A 9 Month Old Take?

-Occasionally, you may find they need an extra quick cat nap if their day has been incredibly busy.
-But for the most part, your 9 month old will only nap twice a day.
+At 9 months of age, your baby will now have transitioned to 2 naps a day.
+However, you may find they need an extra quick cat nap if their day has been incredibly busy.

 Bedtime For 9 Month Old